What is Digital Freedom, and why should I care?

 (this page is part of the Family Guide to Digital Freedom, 2007 edition.
 Please do read that introduction to know more about the Guide, especially if you mean to comment this page.
 Thanks).
-This page also gives a general idea of what you would learn and discuss in the Digital Citizens Basics course

 The Family Guide to Digital Freedom explains, in one place and in normal language, what everybody should know about software, digital technologies and digital culture, and above all the real reasons why they should care.

 Today your rights and the overall quality of your life depend very heavily on which software is being used around you: this is true even if you don’t care much about computers, or don’t use them yet.

 Don’t be scared!
 This book is not a software manual, and doesn’t require any technical knowledge.
 If you have ever heard of computers, you have all the background needed to take advantage from this Guide.